-A Statement from the NASW National Committee on Race, Ethnicity and Diversity (NCORED):
+A Statement from the National Committee on Racial and Ethnic Diversity (NCORED):

 We condemn racism.
 We condemn white supremacy.
 We condemn the devaluation of Black lives and Black humanity that pervades our society.

 The killings of George Floyd, Breonna Taylor, Ahmaud Arbery and countless others are rooted in these social ills and reflect profound failings on the part of institutions that are supposed to protect and keep us all safe.
 These tragedies are linked to a legacy of racialized violence in the United States that continues to plague Black people and Black communities.